-This Pasta Primavera recipe comes together in under 30 minutes so it’s perfect for busy weeknights.
-Best of all, you can serve it with or without chicken and it’s chock full of fresh lemon, asparagus, snap peas, carrots and cherry tomatoes.
-Plus step-by-step video.
+This Pasta Primavera recipe comes together in under 30 min & is perfect for busy weeknights.
+You can serve it with or without chicken and it’s full of fresh veggies like asparagus, snap peas, carrots and cherry tomatoes.

 Spring is in the air.
 I couldn’t be more excited because I am SO ready for longer days, warmer temps and fresh produce to become a regular thing again.